Inverkeithing Heritage Regeneration (2019 – 2024)

 High Street and Mercat Cross

 Improvements to the High Street and Mercat Cross in the town centre will form a major part of the Inverkeithing Heritage Regeneration scheme.
-A first phase of works, in front of the Civic Centre, has been delayed by the Covid-19 lockdown until September 2020.
-The main phase of the construction works, focused on the High Street and Mercat Cross, is due to start in Summer 2021.
+A first phase of works, in front of the Civic Centre, has been delayed by the Covid-19 lockdown until autumn 2020.
+The main phase of the construction works, focused on the High Street and Mercat Cross, is due to start in summer 2021.

 The improvement works are managed by Fife Council, and you are invited to have your say through a public consultation over the next few weeks.
 Follow the links below to find out more: